fedesuarez79/MultiCam-Detector/README.md

 correspondent pixel value from the Slave image, and replace the saturated information of the hot pixels.

+#Usage in mac/linux
+./multicam with no arguments prompt help.
+Usage:
+./multicam <path> <MasterCam_image> <SlaveCam_image> <configfile>"<< std::endl;
+        <path> is the working path of the input and output files.
+        <MasterCam_image> is the picture in .tif or .fit format in where the pixel value with coordinates from <hotpixels_file> will be replaced with the pixel values of the same coordinates from the <SlaveCam_image>.
+        <SlaveCam_image> is the picture in .tif or .fit format to use to correct the values in the picture from the Master Cammera."
+        <configfile> is the config file where registration points are stored."

 #Windows install:

 This program compiles with Visual Studio 2019.